Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 If you’re using a moving truck for business: personal auto stops, trucking insurance starts

 Business use (paid hauling, deliveries, or repeat rentals) commonly triggers exclusions under personal auto policies and often requires commercial auto coverage designed for truck operations and contracts.
+To understand exactly where personal auto stops and commercial coverage starts, see personal vs commercial auto insurance.

 What “business use” can mean in real life